-We meet in person around Chicago and online, where both beginners and experts come to speak the language.
+We meet in person around Chicago and online, where both beginners and experts come to learn and speak the language.
 These meetings are open to anyone, so please feel free to drop in!
 The Society also hosts an annual picnic in the summer and a Zamenhof banquet in December.
 In addition, members frequently visit Esperantists in foreign countries and attend the annual national or universal congresses of Esperantists.

 The Esperanto Society of Chicago was informally established in the mid-1950’s (pdf), and was registered as a not-for-profit organization in 1973.